 You can select any of the following visual metaphors to represent the resulted data by the JQL in the

-View Type field: Table, line chart, bar chart, grouped bar chart, stacked bar chart or multi line chart.
+View Type field: Table, line chart, tile chart, pie chart, bar chart, grouped bar chart, stacked bar chart or multi line chart.

 View type: Table